-The aggregate effective tax rate on income for a company located in Luxembourg City is generally 24.94%.
+The aggregate effective tax rate on income for a company located in Luxembourg City is generally 23.87%.

 Luxembourg corporate resident taxpayers are subject to NWT levied on the fair market value of the taxable net wealth on 1 January of each year.
-The rates for fiscal year 2024 are:
+The rates as from fiscal year 2025 are: